One57: Residents

-When sales of One57 were launched, Barnett initially did not identify buyers.
-Nine billionaires including Lawrence Stroll and Silas Chou had purchased full-floor units at One57 by September 2012.
-The Prime Minister of Qatar, Sheikh Hamad bin Jassim bin Jaber Al Thani, had also agreed to purchase a penthouse unit for $100 million.
-Many buyers had moved to One57 from other luxury developments such as 15 Central Park West.
-By late 2013, One57 management characterized more than half the buyers as foreign buyers, with fifteen percent being from China.
-After One57 was completed, Robin Finn of The New York Times wrote so many headlines about high-profile sales in the tower that The Observer said, "It would be difficult for even the most creative writer to make sale after sale at the same new-construction building sound fresh."
-Barnett also occupied a one-bedroom unit at One57 so he could manage his work in New York City even as his family lived in Monsey, New York.
+When sales of One57 were launched, Barnett initially did not identify buyers, though nine billionaires had purchased units at One57 by September 2012.
+Many buyers had previously owned property at other luxury developments such as 15 Central Park West.
+By late 2013, One57 management characterized more than half the buyers as foreigners, with fifteen percent being from China; a substantial number of buyers also came from the Middle East.
+The most expensive apartments were located on floor numbers 86–88, reflecting the status of "8" as a lucky number in Chinese culture, due to the high number of Chinese buyers.
+The New York Times published so many headlines about high-profile sales in the tower that The Observer said, "It would be difficult for even the most creative writer to make sale after sale at the same new-construction building sound fresh."